MicrosoftDocs/azure-docs/articles/dns/dns-private-resolver-get-started-powershell.md

 > [!TIP]
 > Using PowerShell, you can specify the inbound endpoint IP address to be dynamic or static.<br>
 > If the endpoint IP address is specified as dynamic, the address does not change unless the endpoint is deleted and reprovisioned.
-Typically the same IP address will be assigned again during reprovisioning.<br>
+Typically the same IP address is assigned again during reprovisioning.<br>
 > If the endpoint IP address is static, it can be specified and reused if the endpoint is reprovisioned.
 The IP address that you choose can't be a [reserved IP address in the subnet](../virtual-network/virtual-networks-faq.md#are-there-any-restrictions-on-using-ip-addresses-within-these-subnets).

 #### Dynamic IP address